 What we are doing

-The Ministry of Environment uses different forms of tenure/licence arrangements to secure economic benefits from public forest resources and ensure sustainable forest management.
-Sixty-one per cent of the province's commercial forest has long-term tenure arrangements with forest management agreements in place.
-This type of tenure provides the maximum distribution of benefits to society.
+The Ministry of Environment uses different forms of licensing arrangements to secure economic benefits from public forest resources and ensure sustainable forest management.
+Sixty-one per cent of the province's commercial forest has long-term licensing arrangements with forest management agreements in place.
+This type of licensing provides the maximum distribution of benefits to society.

-Under The Forest Resource Management Act, short-term area-based tenure is granted through area-based term supply licences (TSLs).
-Area-based TSLs are issued for five-year terms.
+Under The Forest Resource Management Act, short-term area-based licence is granted through area-based term supply licences (TSLs).
+Area-based TSLs are typically issued for a term of five years.
 This licence has a trust fund into which forest management fees are paid, which are then used for forest management activities, such as reforestation.
-About 22 per cent of the commercial forest is allocated as area-based TSLs.
+About 23 per cent of the commercial forest is allocated as area-based TSLs.

-A volume-based term supply licence is another type of short-term tenure and is one step above an annual forest product permits (FPPs).
-The specific areas solely managed through volume-based TSLs or by forest product permit holders (i.e. no area based tenure) covers 17 per cent of the commercial forest.
+A volume-based term supply licence is another type of short-term licence and is one step above an annual forest product permits (FPPs).
+Volume-based TSLs are issued for two to five years.
+The specific areas solely managed through volume-based TSLs or by forest product permit holders (i.e. no area based tenure) covers 16 per cent of the commercial forest.
 This area is managed through volume-based term supply licences or forest product permit holders, which are issued to individuals or small companies based on individual operating plans.
 The exception is in the Island Forests (the Canwood, Nisbet, Fort-a-la-Corne and Torch River Provincial Forests) where the government prepares an integrated operating plan and is currently developing a forest management plan for the area.

 Why it matters